 Wegener’s granulomatosis is a rare autoimmune, multisystemic disease affecting the small vessels.
-It is characterized by a granulomatous vasculitis of the upper and lower respiratory tracts together with glomerulonephritis.
+It is characterized by granulomatous vasculitis of the upper and lower respiratory tracts together with glomerulonephritis.

 The disease is named after Friedrich Wegener, a German pathologist, who first described the full clinical picture of the disease.
 In 2006, two investigators from UK and US investigated Wegener’s past and discovered that he was a follower of the Nazi Regime.